wso2/k8s-api-operator/scenarios/scenario-1/README.md

 - Basic swagger definition belongs to the "products" service is available in products_swagger.yaml.<br>

     Base path of the API and backend endpoint of the API should be mentioned in the swagger file with the  "x-wso2-basePath" and "x-wso2-production-endpoints" extensions respectively. <br>
+    ```$xslt
+        x-wso2-basePath: /store/v1.0.0
+    ```

     In this swagger definition, the backend service of the "products" service has been mentioned as follows.
+It can be either globally or resource level.
+    In the scenarios, we have defined it in resource level.

     ```
-        x-wso2-basePath: /store/v1.0.0
         x-wso2-production-endpoints:
           urls:
             - http://products